-Our review of the financial statement report prepared by the cost consultant as at 31 December 2014 (and subsequent reports) included details of essential works estimated at \$1.845 million.
+In preparing the previous Report, we noted the financial statement report prepared by the cost consultant as at 31 December 2014 (and subsequent reports) included details of essential works estimated at \$1.845 million.
 These essential works represented possible future works that were not included in the project budget.

-Our review noted that in December 2014 AOSMA wrote to the Minister requesting approval of critical and essential works.
-Review of the PCG minutes noted that no decision has been made regarding whether to proceed with these works.
+Our last Report noted that in December 2014 AOSMA wrote to the Minister requesting approval of critical and essential works.
+Review of the PCG minutes noted that no decision had been made regarding whether to proceed with these works.

-We were advised that the Minister is currently negotiating with AOSMA regarding funding the essential works (estimated at \$1.845 million) and other works from remaining project funds.
+We were advised that the Minister was negotiating with AOSMA regarding funding the essential works (estimated at \$1.845 million) and other works from remaining project funds.